Generative Engine Optimization (GEO) & AI Citation Audit

 GEO score across four signal groups, with an entity authority card and topic cluster map

-Prompt coverage heatmap (Pro) shows which user prompts around your target topic your content actually answers
+Citation simulator plus a prompt coverage heatmap (Pro) that maps which user prompts around your topic your content actually answers

-Competitor GEO comparison to benchmark your citation-worthiness against rivals
+Competitor GEO comparison to benchmark your citation-worthiness against rivals, with trend tracking scan over scan

 From URL to fix list in three steps